Noitcereon/MyReferenceRepo/Scripting/Bash/README.md

 # Bash Scripting

 Bash Script is incorporated to automate command sequences which are repetitive in nature.
 Scripting is a way by which one can alleviate this necessity by automating these command sequences in order to make one’s life at the shell easier and more productive.
-In most organizations, Bash scripting is incorporated in some way or the other to automate stuff.
+In most organizations, Bash scripting is incorporated in one way or another to automate processes.

 Some of the features of Bash scripts are −